kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 {{% /linuxtab %}}
 {{% mactab %}}
 This is similar to docker-env but only for CRI-O runtime.
-To push directly to CRI-O, configure podman client on your host using the podman-env command in your shell:
+To push directly to CRI-O, configure Podman client on your host using the podman-env command in your shell:

 ```shell
 eval $(minikube podman-env)